 E Lake St & Hiawatha Avenue, Minneapolis, MN 55407

 Family fun: Live music weekly, fall Second Saturday Arts for All, and demonstrations for cooking, gardening and composting.
-If this is a convenient location for you and you’d like to shop for fresh produce year round, visit Midtown Global Market.
+If this is a convenient location for you and you’d like to shop for fresh fruits and veggies year round, visit Midtown Global Market.
 It has the feel of a old-fashioned street market indoors with lots of ethnic specialties.

 Eat more veggies: Introduce, introduce, introduce.
 I think I learned years back in my lifesaving parenting classes that it may take up to 20 “introductions” of a new food before a child takes to it.
 In our house, it was chili.
 20 tries was the magic number.
 And hey, you can hide a LOT of veggies in chili!